2-Selmer Parity for Hyperelliptic Curves in Quadratic Extensions: Introduction

-(here $J^L$ denotes the quadratic twist of $J$ by $L$ and $M_K$ is the set of all places of $K$) the strategy to prove \Cref{cases of the parity conjecture} is to similarly decompose the parity of the $2$-infinity Selmer rank of $J$ over $L$ into local terms and compare these place by place.
-To this end, we give a decomposition of the parity of $\text{rk}_{2}(J/L)$ into local terms, generalising a theorem of Kramer \cite[Theorem 1]{MR597871}.
-Before stating the theorem we need to introduce some notation.
-We define, for each place $v$ of $K$, the \textit{local norm map} $N_{L_{w}/K_v}:J(L_{w})\rightarrow A(K_{v})$ by
+where $w(J/L_\mathfrak{v})\in \{\pm 1\}$ is the local root number of $J/L_\mathfrak{v}$.
+The strategy to prove \Cref{cases of the parity conjecture} is to similarly decompose the parity of the $2$-infinity Selmer rank of $J$ over $L$ into local terms, and compare these place by place.
+Specifically, results of \cite{MR3951582} combined with work of Poonen--Stoll \cite{MR1740984} give a decomposition of the parity of $\text{rk}_{2}(J/L)$ into local terms as detailed below, generalising a theorem of Kramer \cite[Theorem 1]{MR597871} for elliptic curves.
+Before stating this decomposition we need to introduce some notation.